Woodland Park Boy Returns Home Moments After Burglars Flee With Valuables

 The "deliveryman" from before went to the door with a pizza box again, knocked, then went around to the back and climbed in through a bedroom window, said the homeowner, whose identity was being withheld for safety reasons.

-"He went straight upstairs and proceeded to get take whatever they were looking for.
+"He went straight upstairs and proceeded to take whatever they were looking for," he said.
 "They made their way out through the front of the house and loaded everything into the CRV before they drove away."

 The youngster arrived just minutes later and called police.

-"Thankfully, my son wasn't home when they broke in," the resident said.
+"Thankfully, my son wasn't home when they broke in," the relieved dad said.

 Detectives collected evidence -- including descriptions of the thieves and their vehicles -- and were investigating.